FAQs

 Can I change my property availability or put it on hold if I need to?

 Yes, this is no problem at all.
-TimeOut is designed to be as flexible as possible for the Holiday Home Owner.
+TimeOut is designed to be as flexible as possible for the accommodation provider.

 Do I need to provide linen?

-No, this is up to each individual holiday home owner to decide.
+No, this is up to each individual donor to decide.
 Recipients can be advised to bring their own linen if required.

 Who cleans the property after a stay?